grandmastr/polytope-labs-assessment/README.md

 <div>
 <img src="https://fatal-tomato-dolphin.myfilebase.com/ipfs/QmPtAUXq9W29ZPWMiD7MYNPR3QFzJE7ghuHN3LRV6QhGKL" alt="image showing performance profile">
-This is a shot of the performance profile of the SVG Pattern Approach over 10s, showing that it runs at a stable 120 FPS keeping the time per frame to well under 8.33ms on a 120Hz display.</div>
+A shot of the performance profile of the SVG Pattern Approach over 10s, showing that it runs at a stable 120 FPS keeping the time per frame to well under 8.33ms on a 120Hz display.</div>

 <div>
 <img src="/public/docs/reduced-motion.gif" alt="image showing performance profile">
-This is a screen recording of simulating the prefers-motion-reduced option being toggled and the behaviour of the implemented animation.</div>
+A screen recording of simulating the prefers-motion-reduced option being toggled and the behaviour of the implemented animation.</div>

 ### Pure SVG + CSS Approach